Presidency of Mahmoud Ahmadinejad

 The Presidency of Mahmoud Ahmadinejad consists of the 9th and 10th governments of the Islamic Republic of Iran.
-Ahmadinejad's government began in August 2005 after his election as the 6th president of Iran and continued after his re-election in 2009.
+Mahmoud Ahmadinejad's government began in August 2005 after his election as the 6th president of Iran and continued after his re-election in 2009.
 Ahmadinejad left office in August 2013 at the end of his second term.
 His administration was succeeded by the 11th government, led by Hassan Rouhani.

 In Iran Mahmoud Ahmadinejad's government has seen controversy over policies such as his 2007 Gas Rationing Plan to reduce the country's fuel consumption, and cuts in maximum interest rates permitted to private and public banking facilities; his widely disputed and protested election to a second term in 2009; and over the presence of a so-called "deviant current" among his aides and supporters that led to the arrest of several of them in 2011.
 Abroad, his dismissal of international sanctions against Iran's nuclear energy program, and his call for an end of the state of Israeli and description of the Holocaust as a myth, has drawn criticism.